wavefrontHQ/docs/pages/doc/ui_examine_data.md

 Here's a video that illustrates chart time windows.
 The video uses the v1 UI, but most of the information is still accurate:

 <p>
-<iframe src="https://bcove.video/3sweZ7W" width="700" height="400" allowfullscreen="true" alt="Video of Jason how to set, sync, and reset time windows"></iframe>
+<iframe src="https://bcove.video/3sweZ7W" width="700" height="400" allowfullscreen="true" alt="Video that illustrate how to set time windows for one chart, sync time for all charts on a dashboard, and reset time windows"></iframe>
 </p>

 ## Display Events on Charts